aleshaleksey/fansys23/weapons.md

 Armour and its properties are further discussed in the "Weapons and Armour Section".

 There are three armour proficiencies that each cover several groups of armour.

+## Notes

+This section contains a few notes on "realism".
+It is not exhaustive.

+- Medieval weapons are often lighter than expected, weighing between 1-3lb.
+The reason for this becomes quickly apparent when one picks up one of these weapons: Even a well trained warrior would quickly tire of swinging a heavier weapon, so this becomes a necessary constraint of weapons powered by one's own muscles.
+- Slings have a surprisingly long range, and can out-range bows.
+However slinging accurately is even a lot more difficult than accurately loosing an arrow at a target.
+- Composite bows (such as mongol bows), greatbows and longbows had similar maximum and effective ranges, but different constraints and uses.

 ## Disclaimer